Section 3 - Summary and Call to Actions

 AI Insights and Lightspeed prompt generation workflow

-Also known as the Enrichment Workflow
+Also known as the Enrichment Workflow for short!

 โ๏ธ Apache Service Status Check